deanrad/polyrhythm/README.md

     }}>)
 ```

+## Code Example - Respond to Events

-Respond to them in other components using `useListener` or `useFilter`:
+Respond to them in the same, or other components using `useListener` or `useFilter`:

 ```js
 import { useState } from 'react';